wanxing2/wanxing2.github.io/index.md

 ### Computer Science related

 [Blockchain](/pdf/Blockchain.pdf)

-I have a white-hat hacker dream to live in the binary world.
+<br>I have a white-hat hacker dream to live in the binary world.
 This is a presentation deck for an overview of blockchain technology and its potential usage.

 [Android App](https://www.youtube.com/watch?v=8Rwy-iTYkLQ&feature=emb_logo)

-This is a video demo of the travel app built and designed from scratch.
+<br>This is a video demo of the travel app built and designed from scratch.

 ---